semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/organizations.md

 Users can only be removed from the instance when they don't own any projects.
 You must [transfer the ownership](./projects#owner-change) of all the user's projects before they can be removed from Semaphore.

-To remove a user, go to the poeple option in the server menu and follow these steps:
+To remove a user, go to the people option in the server menu and follow these steps:

 <Steps>